Migration data relevant for the COVID-19 pandemic

 By theme

-164 million people were estimated to be migrant workers in 2017 (ILO, 2018).
-Migrant workers accounted for 20.6 per cent and 17.8 per cent of all workers in Northern America, and in Northern, Southern and Western Europe respectively (ibid.).
-They therefore represent about one in five workers in those regions and may be among the first to be affected by lay-offs and movement restrictions and lockdowns impacting livelihoods such as losing their businesses.
-Living conditions in crowded housing pose a particular risk to the spread of COVID-19 among migrant workers.
+169 million people were estimated to be migrant workers in 2019 (ILO, 2021).
+24.2 per cent of all migrant workers globally were hosted in Northern, Southern and Western Europe, and another 22.1 per cent were hosted in Northern America.
+More than two in five migrant workers were hosted in these regions and were among the first to be affected by lay-offs and movement restrictions and lockdowns impacting livelihoods such as losing their businesses.
+As evidenced in the previous section, living conditions in crowded housing pose a particular risk to the spread of COVID-19 among migrant workers.

 Migrants, regardless of where they work, make important contributions to address the pandemic but are also exposed to higher risks of contracting the virus.
-As an illustration, among the 20 countries with the highest number of COVID-19 cases as of 3 November 2020, available international data show that at least 8 countries – the United States, France, Spain, the United Kingdom, Italy, Germany, Chile and Belgium – depend on foreign-born workers in the critical sector of healthcare services (OECD, 2019).
-On the higher end, 33 per cent of doctors and 22 per cent of nurses in the United Kingdom in 2015/6 were foreign-born. (ibid.).
+As an illustration, among the 20 countries with the highest number of COVID-19 cases as of 8 March 2022, available international data for 2015/16 show that at least 7 countries – the United States, France, the United Kingdom, Germany, Italy, Spain, and the Netherlands – depended on foreign-born workers in the critical sector of healthcare services (OECD, 2019).
+On the higher end, 33 per cent of doctors and 22 per cent of nurses in the United Kingdom in 2015/16 were foreign-born (ibid.).

 At the same time, a shortage of health care workers has been present at the global level for many years, and the demand for skilled health personnel is likely exacerbated by the current pandemic.
 In particular, origin countries of skilled migrants are faced with shortages in the health sector, which is however not only attributable to the emigration of workers.
-In Chile, 23 per cent of doctors were foreign-trained (OECD, 2020).
+In the United Kingdom and the United States, 29 per cent and 25 per cent of doctors were foreign-trained (OECD, 2020).
 In both the United States and United Kingdom, the majority of foreign-trained doctors in 2016 were educated in India and Pakistan.
 Additionally, many foreign-trained doctors in the United States studied in the Caribbean Islands, the Philippines, Mexico and Canada while many practicing in the United Kingdom studied in Nigeria, Egypt, Ireland, Greece and South Africa (OECD, 2019).

-Migrants constitute a significant share among sectors that are critical as well as sectors that are most affected by the crisis: For example, more than 13 per cent of all services and sales workers in 7 of the 20 countries with the highest number of COVID-19 cases were foreign-born.
+Migrants constitute a significant share among sectors that are critical as well as sectors that are most affected by the crisis: For example, in 7 of the 20 countries with the highest number of COVID-19 cases as of 8 March 2022, more than 10 per cent of all services and sales workers were foreign-born.
 Additionally, available data show that more than 9 per cent of all skilled agricultural, forestry and fishery workers in 5 of these countries were foreign-born (GMDAC analysis based on OECD DIOC, 2015/16).
 On average, 13 per cent of all key workers in the European Union (EU) are immigrants (Fasani and Mazza, 2020).
 In 2017, the United States had recruited 161,583 foreign workers on seasonal work permits (OECD, 2019) and seasonal workers in countries in the EU are often undercounted.
 An estimated 69 per cent of all migrants in the United States work in critical infrastructure sectors (Center for Migration Studies, 2020 based on 2018 US Census Bureau data).
-In most of the OECD countries highly affected by the crisis, women make up between six and eight out of ten of the foreign-born workers in the sales and service sectors (GMDAC analysis based on OECD DIOC, 2015/16).
-The lockdowns in many countries can have disproportionate implications on the socio-economic status of migrant women, who are overrepresented in these sectors among all migrant workers.
+In most of the OECD countries highly affected by the crisis, women make up between approximately three and five out of seven of the foreign-born workers in the services and sales sectors (GMDAC analysis based on OECD DIOC, 2015/16).
+The lockdowns in many countries can have disproportionate implications on the socioeconomic status of migrant women, who are overrepresented in these sectors among all migrant workers.

 Country |